cbuescher/elasticsearch/README.md

 #### Add a new track

-Benchmarks get executed in two environments, group-1 / group-2 (see [infra repo](https://github.com/elastic/infra/blob/master/ansible/inventory/production/hetzner/benchmarks)).
+Benchmarks get executed in three environments, group-1 / group-2 / group-3 (see [infra repo](https://github.com/elastic/infra/blob/master/ansible/inventory/production/hetzner/benchmarks)).

 The following steps are necessary to add a new track:

-1. Add your track and the challenges to run in `resources/race-configs-group-1.json` or `resources/race-configs-group-2.json`.
+1. Add your track and the challenges to run in `resources/race-configs-group-?.json`.
 2. Generate nightly charts and the corresponding dashboards with Rally: `esrally generate charts --configuration-name=nightly --chart-spec-path=$NIGHT_RALLY_HOME/night_rally/resources/race-configs-group-?.json --chart-type=time-series --output-path=nightly-charts.ndjson`
 3. Generate release charts and the corresponding dashboard with Rally: `esrally generate charts --configuration-name=release --chart-spec-path=$NIGHT_RALLY_HOME/night_rally/resources/race-configs-group-?.json --chart-type=bar --output-path=release-charts.ndjson`
 4. Import the new charts to the corresponding dashboards on the [Kibana instance](https://ae582947d1ed4df0adc39c2d047e051a.eu-central-1.aws.cloud.es.io) (it's mapped to be publicly reachable).
 Please import only the charts for the new track and skip any existing ones.